 First, Zubaydah will not use the requested discovery "in a case" that can offer him any meaningful relief.
-Reynolds, 345 U. S., at 9.
+Reynolds, 345 U.S., at 9.
 While even the plaintiffs in Reynolds sought to exercise a federal right that potentially entitled them to damages, Zubaydah, by contrast, does not assert any federal right to relief.
 He does not allege, for example, that the proposed discovery would support his release from federal custody.
 Nor could he, as "the sought discovery will be shipped overseas for the benefit of another country's judicial system, and at that point, totally out of control of a domestic court."
 965 F. 3d, at 792 (opinion of Bress, J.) (internal quotation marks omitted).
 Instead, Zubaydah requests discovery on behalf of foreign authorities to help them prosecute foreign nationals who allegedly committed crimes in a foreign country.
 At least for purposes of the state-secrets privilege, Zubaydah has no cognizable "need" to serve as a conduit for foreign discovery.
 This Court has never held that an individual's desire to litigate a foreign case, let alone his desire merely to assist in the litigation of someone else's foreign case, establishes any need under Reynolds, dubious or otherwise.

-Second, Zubaydah has failed to pursue "an available alternative" that "might have given [him] the evidence to have no significance.
-The state-secrets privilege "belongs to the Government"-that is, our Government-alone.
-United States v.
-Reynolds, 345 U. S. 1, 7 (1953).
+Second, Zubaydah has failed to pursue "an available alternative" that "might have given [him] the evidence to make out [his] case without forcing a showdown on the claim of privilege."
+Reynolds, 345 U.S., at 11.
+Before this Court,

-5I agree that dismissal is the appropriate disposition because "the privilege blocks Zubaydah's discovery requests, which are the proceeding's sole object."
-Ante, at 17 (plurality opinion).
+5 I agree that dismissal is the appropriate disposition because "the privilege blocks Zubaydah's discovery requests, which are the proceeding's sole object."
+Ante, at 214 (plurality opinion).
 But even in ordinary litigation, dismissal of the action is required whenever the case cannot be fairly litigated without the disclosure of state secrets.
 See Totten v.
 United States, 92 U. S. 105, 107 (1876).